Canadian police search province for deadly stabbing suspects | Law-Order

 The elected leaders of the three communities that make up the James Smith Cree Nation, including the Chakastaypasin Band and the Peter Chapman Band, declared a local state of emergency and opened up two emergency operations centres.

-Chakastaypasin Chief Calvin Sanderson - who is not related to the suspects - said everyone's been affected by the tragic events.
+Chakastaypasin Chief Calvin Sanderson — who is not related to the suspects — said everyone has been affected by the tragic events.

-Burns told the Aboriginal Peoples Television Network that ''It's sick how jail time, drugs and alcohol can destroy many lives," he said.
+''It's sick how jail time, drugs and alcohol can destroy many lives," Burns told the Aboriginal Peoples Television Network.
 "I'm hurt for all this loss."
-Last May, Saskatchewan Crime Stoppers issued a wanted list that included Myles Sanderson, writing that he was "unlawfully at large".
+Last May, Saskatchewan Crime Stoppers issued a wanted list that included Myles Sanderson, writing that he was "unlawfully at large''.

 But Lees said the man took off and ran after her daughter said she would call for help.